sentientmonkey/nix-talk/README.md

 few different Unixes (Solaris, FreeBSD) and doing more web programming.

-I graduated and moved to Seattle to come work for Amazon, and stayed there for a long time before moving to smaller startups, getting acqu-hired back to Amazon, moving to AWS, then to Piovtal Labs, and back to more startups.
+I graduated and moved to Seattle to come work for Amazon, and stayed there for a long time before moving to smaller startups, getting acqui-hired back to Amazon, moving to AWS, then to Piovtal Labs, and back to more startups.

 Now I work for Mechanical Orchard as an Infrastructure Engineer.
 We work on modernizing mainframes,